 New Year in Kurdistan or the Kurdish New Year falls on the Spring equinox, the first day of spring.
-The day is celebrated the exact moment of the spring equinox, which usually occurs around March 21st, gives or take a couple of days.
+The day is celebrated at the exact moment of the spring equinox, which usually occurs around March 20, gives or takes a couple of days.

 Newroz alludes to the festival of the traditional Iranian peoples‘ New Year holiday of Nowruz in Kurdish culture.
 As per the official Iranian calendar dates, Nowruz starts from Farvardin 1 and the festivities continue until Farvardin 13th. *Farvardin is the first month of the Iranian calendar

 The Kurdish New Year is celebrated on Saturday, March 20.
 The day will mark the arrival of spring, the revival of nature, and obviously a new fresh start for the Kurds.

 - Kurdish New Year 2019: Sunday, 21 March

 - Kurdish New Year 2020: Saturday, 20 March

 - Kurdish New Year 2021: Sunday, 21 March

 - Kurdish New Year 2022: Monday, 21 March